JuliaGilmore/UVicScholaryProfiles/README.md

 ORDER BY DESC (?Count)
 ```
 <br>
-### Looking Ahead - Future Directions for Working in Wikidata
+### Looking Ahead - Future Directions for Working with Wikidata at UVic Libraries
 ----
 There are many possible directions to continue to expand the project beyond the scope of the practicum.
 These include but are not limited to: